Ottawa high school students to walk out over sex-ed curriculum | CBC News

 We asked 3 students why they plan to leave class in protest Friday

-Students across Ottawa have organized school walkouts for Friday afternoon to protest the government's changes to the sexual education curriculum.
+Students across Ottawa have organized school walkouts for Friday afternoon to protest the government's changes to the sexual education curriculum, among other issues.

 High school students are still being taught the updated sex-ed curriculum, but Premier Doug Ford has ordered that elementary students be taught the curriculum from 1998 instead.

-We talked to three students at Glebe Collegiate Institute who plan to take part in today's walkout about why they're protesting.
+We talked to three students at Glebe Collegiate Institute who plan to take part in today's walkout about why they're protesting for sex education.

 Quinn Jeffery-Off